Hooks detection methods

 Example of unhooking functions

 This technique is described by this link (p.4, p.7).

 Malware sets mouse hook to detect a click (or more) if it occurs.
 If it’s the case malware treats the host a usual one, i.e., with end user behind the screen - not a virtual environment.
 If no mouse click is detected then it’s very likely a virtual environment.

-Though Check Point tool InviZzzible has them all implemented, due to modular structure of the code it would require more space to show a code sample from this tool for the same purposes.
+Due to modular code structure of the Check Point’s tool called InviZzzible it would require more space to show a code sample from this tool for the same purposes.
 That’s why we’ve decided to use other great open-source projects for examples throughout the encyclopedia.